-If you feel that your nose is too big, bulky and that it obstructs your eyes and mouth from being seen or if you have problems breathing, rhinoplasty surgery may be the procedure for you.
-This procedure focuses on removing any extra tissue from your nose, restoring both its functionality and look.
+If you feel that your nose is too big and bulky or that it obstructs your eyes and mouth from being seen or if you have problems breathing, then rhinoplasty surgery may be the procedure for you.
+This procedure focuses on removing extra tissue from your nose, restoring both its functionality as well as, its look.

-Our board-certified plastic surgeons, Dr Stephen Kleid, MB BS FRACS and Dr Richard Sackelariou FRACS (Plas.), can help restore your nose and its functionality whether the cause is hereditary factors or an injury to the face.
+Our specialist FRACS surgeons, Dr Stephen Kleid, MB BS FRACS and Dr Patrick Briggs FRACS (Plas.), can help restore your nose and its functionality, whether the cause is hereditary factors or an injury.

 Nose Job Surgery Guide